-If you don’t want to read the rest of this article, here’s a summary of the top 5 VPNs for the UK:
+If you don’t want to read the rest of this article, here’s our summary list of the top 5 VPNs for the UK:

-- ExpressVPN Best VPN UK and for unlocking UK content from abroad.
+- ExpressVPN Best VPN for the UK!
 Great speeds and security features.
 Works with BBC iPlayer, Netflix, SkyGo and most other UK and international TV streaming services.
-30-day money back guarantee.
+30-day money-back guarantee has you covered.

-- CyberGhost Another budget choice that won’t let you down on speed and security.
+- CyberGhost Best budget choice that won’t let you down on speed and security.
+Works well for streaming.

-- IPVanish A Kodi and Amazon Fire Stick user favourite, easy to use apps and keep no logs.
+- IPVanish A Kodi and Amazon Fire Stick user favorite, easy to use apps and keep no logs.